-The massive involvement of the nomenklatura in privatisation in all transition countries suggests that it was not by chance.
-It was privatisation that elevated the nomenklatura to the status of real entrepreneurs, notwithstanding the paradox that it meant they accepted capitalism.
+The massive involvement of the nomenklatura in privatisation in all transition countries suggests that it did not come about by accident.
+It was privatisation that elevated the nomenklatura to the status of real entrepreneurs, notwithstanding the paradox that it meant they accept capitalism.
 This explains why the fight for ownership through privatisation became such an obsession in post-communist economies and why the more natural approach of building an authentic private sector by supporting de novo firms, as occurred in China, was not adopted [Sato 1995].
-My hypothesis is that communist governance could not exist without some islands of entrepreneurship and with them the dormant acceptance of capitalism was also present.
+Our hypothesis is that communist governance could not exist without some islands of entrepreneurship, and it was there that the dormant acceptance of capitalism was also present.

-Running the communist system required a great deal of entrepreneurship - to survive, its management had to work through and overcome chaotic information about cost efficiency, and the structure of gluttonous final demand had to be ranked by priorities, which were all in conflict.
+Running the communist system required a great deal of entrepreneurship - in order to survive, management had to work through and take in a chaotic amount of information about cost efficiency, and the structure of a gluttonous final demand had to be ranked by priorities, all of which were in conflict.
 Managers were therefore required to compensate for many of the market's deficiencies and engage in entrepreneurial behaviour, as described by Liebenstein [1995].
 But what kind of entrepreneurship would this be?
-Baumol [1990] provides a clue, noting that human entrepreneurial activities are present in all societies.
-The creation of entrepreneurial capital is a part of human nature and it develops in all circumstances, even if its instruments are constrained.
-The problem different civilisations face, therefore, is to determine under what incentives and in which alternative economic fields (productive, redistributive or destructive) entrepreneurship is to be allocated.
+Baumol [1990] provides a clue, noting that human entrepreneurial activities are present in every society.
+The creation of entrepreneurial capital is a part of human nature, and it develops in all circumstances, even if its instruments are constrained.
+The problem different civilisations face, therefore, is to determine under what incentives and in which alternative economic fields (productive, redistributive, or destructive) entrepreneurial capital is to be allocated.